danielneil/Smart-Worm-Habitat/research/detailed-design-document-template.md

 # 1. Introduction

 ## a.
-Overview, Problem Description, Summary, or Abstract
+Overview - Problem Description / Summary / Abstract

 *Summary of the problem (from the perspective of the user), the context, suggested solution, and the stakeholders.*